 Saint Kitts: Personal Taxation

-There is no personal income tax in Kitts and St Nevis, but foreign nationals working in the country are required to obtain a work permit for which there is an annual charge of, at the time of writing, ECD1,500 (USD635).
+TThere is no personal income tax in St Kitts and Nevis, but foreign nationals working in the country must obtain a work permit, the annual fee for which can be up to EC$2,500 (US$926).

 Pointing to the methodology that was being adopted, he explained that the government was offering taxpayers with arrears the opportunity to pay off their taxes without interest and any penalties.